Starklord17/threejs-t-shirt/README.md

 4. Run development server: `npm run dev`
 5. Open your web browser and visit `http://localhost:5173/`.

+## Setup and Development Guide

+This document provides detailed instructions for setting up the threejs-t-shirt project locally and explains the development workflow.
+It covers environment setup, installation, running the development server, build processes, and project configuration.
+For the full guide, see: [Setup and Development Instructions](https://deepwiki.com/Starklord17/threejs-t-shirt/5-setup-and-development)

 ## Scripts

 - `dev`: Start the development server.